laviniaflorentina/Tutorials/Python/clone_git_pycharm.md

-# How to clone a GitHub repository to a server and run it from your IDE
+# How to clone a GitHub project to a server and run it from your IDE

 ## Introduction